 Brazilian employees are entitled to a 13th-month bonus that equals one month’s salary.
 Employers pay this in two parts in November and December, and the amount is pro-rated if the employee is terminated.
 As an employer, you should clearly state the salary you are offering and whether the bonus is included in the base salary.

-The minimum wage is 937 BRL, according to Brazil compensation laws.
+The minimum wage is 1,100 BRL per month as of 2021, according to Brazil compensation laws.
 If you work with Globalization Partners, though, we observe a minimum wage of 1,347 BRL per month.
 Along with the minimum wage, employees also have the right to a non-decreasing salary.

 Unions and collective bargaining agreements are common in Brazil.
 Compensation and benefits might vary based on industry and specific labor relations defined by a union.